MobilityData/awesome-transit/README.md

 - [SAE Shared and Digital Mobility Committee](http://articles.sae.org/15799/) - Appears to be working on a data standard for car share and transportation network companies (TNCs) / rideshare.
 - [Alliance for Parking Data Standards (APDS)](https://www.allianceforparkingdatastandards.org/) - Formed by the [International Parking Institute (IPI)](https://www.parking.org/), the [British Parking Association (BPA)](http://www.britishparking.co.uk/), and the [European Parking Association (EPA)](http://www.europeanparking.eu/), APDS is a not-for-profit organization with the mission to develop, promote, manage, and maintain a uniform global standard that will allow organizations to share parking data across platforms worldwide.
 APDS Version 1.0 documents are [here](https://www.allianceforparkingdatastandards.org/resources).
 - [Mobility as a Service API](http://maas-api.org/) - A set of open documents and test suite that defines a MaaS-compatible API (e.g., a [MaaS Transport Service Provider Booking API](https://github.com/maasglobal/maas-tsp-api/blob/master/specs/Booking.md)).
+- [TCRP G-16 Development of Transactional Data Specifications for Demand-Responsive Transportation (In progress)](http://apps.trb.org/cmsfeed/TRBNetProjectDisplay.asp?ProjectID=4120) - The objective of this research is to develop technical specifications for transactional data for entities involved in the provision of demand-responsive transportation.
+Expected completion date = late 2018.

 ### Resources